Migraine And Post-Concussion Headache – Siblings, Cousins Or Just Good Friends?

 Migraine and prolonged headache after a concussion co-exist with many common associated symptoms even though their mechanisms of origin are distinct.
 Nausea, dizziness, fatigue, poor concentration and memory problems, as well as sensitivity to light and sound, are common symptoms of both presentations.
 Do these similar symptoms occur just ‘by chance’ or do they reflect a closer relationship in pathophysiology?
 If they do share commonality in pathophysiology why are treatment approaches so divergent.
 Migraine, as a primary headache condition, is classically treated with medication whilst Post Concussion Headache is treated with more ‘active’ intervention such as cervical spine & vestibular intervention, oculo-motor & balance retraining, aerobic conditioning and psychological interventions.

-This presentation will review the literature that compares the symptoms and pathophysiology of both conditions.
+This presentation at the 2nd Watson Headache® Institute International Symposium Online will review the literature that compares the symptoms and pathophysiology of both conditions.
 Discussion will review and compare relevant treatment approaches and possible options for a more holistic approach, particularly for those who have a migraine condition.

 Robert Wallis graduated as a physiotherapist in 1985 and currently has 35 years of clinical experience.
 His career reflects expertise in both headache/migraine treatment and sports physiotherapy.
 Rob has been the Director of multiple physiotherapy practices and headache centres throughout his career.
 He has held the position of Chairman of the APA Sport Physiotherapy Group and was awarded APA Titled Sports Physiotherapist in 2000.
 With a professional direction focused on Headache, Rob attained Watson Headache® Certified Practitioner status in 2014.